 Recommended Reading: More Fresh Resources For Developers & Designer

 Sachen is a collection of Sass and Compass extensions.
 You can find responsive frameworks, font icons, common design patterns, as well as Mixin libraries.
 If you build websites with Sass and Compass, save Sanchen in Bookmark for your reference later.

 LaunchRocket is an OS X Preference Pane to manage services that has been installed through Homebrew.
 Homebrew is an OS X utility that allows you to install tools, packages, or services like PHP, Nginx, and MySQL in OS X. With LaunchRocket, you can turn them on or off through OS X System Preference instead of using Terminal.

-Building a responsive website means that you have to test the website on multiple browsers; both on desktop, and mobile browsers.
+Building a responsive website means that you have to test the website on multiple browsers; both on desktop and mobile browsers.
 BrowserSync is a tool that allows you to sync website testing on multiple browsers.
-So changes as well as actions that occur (scroll, click, and refresh) will automatically be reflected in all the browsers.
+So changes, as well as actions that occur (scroll, click, and refresh), will automatically be reflected in all browsers.

 Pageres is a Terminal command line that allows you to grab web screenshots in multiple sizes at once.
-It is perfect fit for testing responsive websites.
-Or, if you are like me who frequently cover about web tools, Pageres could be a very handy tool to accommodate your job.
+It is a perfect fit for testing responsive websites.
+Or, if you are like me, who frequently covers web tools, Pageres could be a very handy tool to accommodate your job.

 Are you a designer looking for patterns?
 Visit the Pattern Library.
-You can find a collections of beautiful and striking patterns that are designed by several designers.
+You can find a collection of beautiful and striking patterns that are designed by several designers.

-BrandColors is a collections of color schemes used by top brands in tech industry like Facebook, Twitter, Adobe, eBay, Stripe, SaleForce, RedHat, and many more.
+BrandColors is a collection of color schemes used by top brands in the tech industry like Facebook, Twitter, Adobe, eBay, Stripe, SaleForce, RedHat, and many more.
 You can download the colors in CSS, SCSS, and LESS format.